Beth Stokman, RN

 I have always enjoyed working with children and spent several years as a teachers aide in a childcare setting and feel like this is the perfect opportunity to assist students with their healthcare needs.

-I love spending my free time with my husband and 3 young boys.
-I enjoy traveling, being outdoors and soaking up every special moment as they are growing way too fast.
+I love to spend my free time with my husband and our 2 girls.
+I enjoy traveling, camping, being outdoors, all things plants, and watching our girls on the soccer field and volleyball court.
 I look forward to an amazing year!

 Our policy is that students should not attend school or will be sent home for:

 Temperature of 100 degrees or above

 Undetermined rash over any part of the body accompanied by fever

 Intense itching with signs and symptoms of secondary infection